oTuff/dotfiles/nvim/READEME.md

 f and F - until forward or backwards. nice to select text. t and T - similar to "f" but goes to the char before.

+<c-a> - to increase a letter by 1
+<c-x> - to decrease a letter by 1

+~ - to switch between capitalization for visual selection or single letter g~w use `g` before `~` and then use a motion after it
 ```

 Neovim is supper awesome and can be configured to your liking.
 If you are in